Puerto Rico

 The distinctive and colourful exterior of the historic Parque de Bombas firehouse building in Ponce (Photo: Bogdan Migulski via Flickr)

-Puerto Rico is known for many things, but is perhaps most famous of all for its coffee, which has a world class reputation thanks to the country’s rich soil and cool mountain regions.
-Nestled in the lush mountains above Ponce, this beautifully restored, 19th century coffee mill and plantation provides a glimpse of living and working conditions in times past.
+Puerto Rico is known for many things, but is perhaps most famous of all for its coffee, which has a world-class reputation thanks to the country’s rich soil and cool mountain regions.
+Nestled in the lush mountains above Ponce, the beautifully restored, 19th-century Hacienda Buena Vista coffee mill and plantation provides a glimpse of living and working conditions in times past.
 There are regular guided tours that take in the main house, slave quarters, farm buildings, and processing areas.

 Castillo Serrallés